3 Major Oral Health Consequences of Tobacco

 Those who smoke or use tobacco products are at 15 times greater risk for developing oral cancer than those who don't use tobacco.
 Quitting smoking may just save your life in the long run.

 If you need support or information regarding quitting smoking, your team at White Park Dental can help!
 Our dentists are informative and supportive and have lots of ideas and advice on how to eliminate tobacco from your life.
-If you're ready to make changes for 2018, contact the best dentist in Concord, NH – we are happy to help support you!
+If you're ready to make changes, contact White Park Dental in Concord, NH – we are happy to help support you!